Ryan Jeffers Player Props: Twins vs. Red Sox

-In his last action (on April 18 against the Yankees) he went 0-for-2.
+In his most recent action (on April 19 against the Yankees) he went 0-for-2.

 Ryan Jeffers Game Info & Props vs. the Red Sox